 - Available for All Window Sizes and Styles – Because the low-E coating is applied during the window manufacturing process, it is available for all window and door styles in every size.

-- Adds Value to Your Home – Looking for small ways to add value to your home?
+- Adds Value to Your Home – Looking for small, budget-friendly ways to add value to your home?
 Opt for low-E glass in your replacement windows.
 Energy-efficient windows can add thousands to your home’s value.

-- More Expensive Than Window Film – Because low-E glass requires you to purchase replacement windows, it is undoubtedly more expensive than window film.
+- More Expensive Than Window Film – Because low-E glass requires you to purchase replacement windows to experience its benefits, it is undoubtedly more expensive than window film.

 What is Window Film?

-Window films, also known as window tint, are an aftermarket solution that reduces the amount of heat and UV rays that enter your home.
+Window film, also known as window tint, is an aftermarket solution that reduces the amount of heat and UV rays that enter your home.
 Window films are typically made of polyester laminate and further treated to filter light and UV rays.
 Some films visibly darken windows, while other films are nearly invisible.
-Window films can be efficient, but as we’ll see, their cons outweigh the pros.
+Heat-blocking window films can be efficient, but as we’ll see, there can be some serious drawbacks to using them.

-- Inexpensive – As we mentioned, window film is less expensive than replacement windows with low-E coating.
+- Inexpensive – Because window film can be applied to windows at any time, it is less expensive than replacement windows with low-E coating.
 Prices vary based on the brand and type of film you purchase.

 - Easy to Find – Window films are available online and at most hardware or home improvement stores.

-- Can DIY – While there are professional window film companies, it is possible to apply it to your windows yourself.
+- DIY-friendly – While there are professional window film companies, it is possible to apply it to your windows yourself.

 - Voids Your Warranty – If your windows have a warranty from your installer or manufacturer, applying aftermarket window film will almost certainly void it completely.

-- Can Get Expensive – Yes, window film is inexpensive when compared to replacement windows, but if your home has a lot of windows, the cost can quickly climb higher than you initially expected.
+- Variable (Potentially Expensive) Pricing – While window film is inexpensive when compared to a new set of replacement windows, the cost can quickly climb higher than you initially expected—especially in a many-windowed home.

-- Is a Semi-Permanent or Permanent Application – While temporary window films are available, most are semi-permanent (will leave residue on your windows) or permanent (impossible to remove).
+- Application May Be Semi-Permanent or Permanent – While temporary window films are available, most are semi-permanent (will leave residue on your windows) or permanent (impossible to remove).
 When the film stops performing, it will be difficult or impossible to remove, leaving you with ineffective film on your windows.

 - Impacts Your Window’s Appearance – Even with clear window films, you’ll notice a slight difference in the way your windows look.
-Not to mention that if the film becomes scratched, you’ll notice it immediately.
-And as we mentioned, removing it to reapply is no easy feat.
+And if the film becomes scratched, you’ll notice it immediately.

 The Winner: Low-E Glass

 If you’re in the market for replacement windows, opting for windows with low-E glass is by far the best way to block the heat and UV rays coming into your home through your windows.
-You’ll also enjoy energy-saving benefits from our light and durable vinyl frames as well as double or triple-panes.
+Low-E glass combined with our light and durable vinyl frames allow you to enjoy energy-saving benefits you simply cannot achieve with window film alone.